mulbahoplanojames/WeedorUI/README.md

 Starlight looks for `.md` or `.mdx` files in the `src/content/docs/` directory.
 Each file is exposed as a route based on its file name.

-Images can be added to `src/assets/` and embedded in Markdown with a relative link.

 All commands are run from the root of the project, from a terminal: